 You must also complete and submit the Pricing Schedule set out as Schedule A with the Submission Form.

 Important note: You must complete the Pricing Schedule as a separate electronic file in your proposal submission.

-The Pricing Schedule must set out the full legal name of the Vendor; the full legal name of each consultant/trainer proposed; the number of days proposed for each consultant/trainer to achieve completion of the proposed services within the timeframe specified by APH; the proposed Per Diem Rate for each consultant/trainer; a sub-total for each consultant/trainer, if applicable (number of days x Per Diem Rate); and a Ceiling Price that is not more than the sum of those sub-totals.
+The Pricing Schedule must set out the full legal name of the Vendor; the full legal name of each staff person proposed to work on the project; the number of days proposed for each person to achieve completion of the proposed services within the timeframe specified by APH; the proposed Per Diem Rate for each person; a sub-total for each person, if applicable (number of days x Per Diem Rate); and a Ceiling Price that is not more than the sum of those sub-totals.

 You must specify the number of days required to complete the services.

-You should provide your submission by email to APH Representative (see Supplement A).
+You should provide your submission by email to APH Representative.
 All submissions submitted by Vendors by email to APH Representative are deemed received once the email has entered into the email inbox of APH Representative.
 Submissions are to be directed only to APH Representative.
 APH shall not be responsible for any email delivery issues or technical problems with regard to the submissions.

 2.2.2 Amending or Withdrawing Submissions

 You may withdraw or amend your submission at any time prior to the execution of a Statement of Work.
 However, such withdrawals or amendments may adversely impact your selection as a Vendor or eligibility to participate in future RFS processes.

 2.2.3 Evaluation of Submissions